 Boehm also took extensive notes on animal’s anatomy or other features that would influence his art.
 The Museum of American Porcelain Art owns these records.
 Some are on display and all are available to scholars.

-A special section of the museum will display the molds that Boehm used to create his pieces and explain how the creation of a piece, especially the more intricate ones, required dozens of individual molds.
+A special section of the museum displays the molds that Boehm used to create his pieces and explain how the creation of a piece, especially the more intricate ones, required dozens of individual molds.

 Boehm porcelain is displayed around the world.
 The following is a small section of those places: